WGUNDERWOOD/motifcluster/R/cran-comments.md

 # motifcluster 0.1.0

+## Resubmission

-Resubmission.
-In this version I have:
+In this resubmitted version I have:

 - Added to the package description a reference to the arXiv paper on which it is based.